 Since inception Renzi, Bernardi, Suarez & Co. has received a "pass" rating which is the highest rating a firm can receive.
 The opinions expressed by our reviewers confirm that our firm has a reliable system of quality control and meets the standards of the American Institute of Certified Public Accountant's Statements on Quality Control Standards.
 Click here for the results of our most recent peer review.

-This peer review qualifies our firm to perform under Government Auditing Standards Single Audits (A-133) and Audits of Employee Benefit Plans.
+This peer review qualifies our firm to perform under Government Auditing Standards Single Audits (formerly A-133) and Audits of Employee Benefit Plans.